openshift-labs/learn-katacoda/operatorframework/go-operator-podset/step3.md

 In Kubernetes, every functional object (with some exceptions, i.e. ConfigMap) includes `spec` and `status`.
 Kubernetes functions by reconciling desired state (Spec) with the actual cluster state.
 We then record what is observed (Status).

-Also observe the `+kubebuilder` comment markers found throughout the file. `operator-sdk` makes use of a tool called [controler-gen](https://github.com/kubernetes-sigs/controller-tools) (from the [controller-tools](https://github.com/kubernetes-sigs/controller-tools)) project for generating utility code and Kubernetes YAML.
+Also observe the `+kubebuilder` comment markers found throughout the file. `operator-sdk` makes use of a tool called [controler-gen](https://github.com/kubernetes-sigs/controller-tools) (from the [controller-tools](https://github.com/kubernetes-sigs/controller-tools) project) for generating utility code and Kubernetes YAML.
 More information on markers for config/code generation can be found [here](https://book.kubebuilder.io/reference/markers.html).

-Modify the `PodSetSpec` and `PodSetStatus` of the `PodSet` Custom Resource(CR) at `go/src/github.com/redhat/podset-operator/api/v1alpha1/podset_types.go`
+Let's now modify the `PodSetSpec` and `PodSetStatus` of the `PodSet` Custom Resource (CR) at `api/v1alpha1/podset_types.go`

 <br>
 It should look like the file below: